- Priority deadline: Monday 15 January 2024

-The MSc in Energy Ethics is a flagship course for the Centre for Energy Ethics.
+The MSc in Energy Policy and Finance is a flagship course for the Centre for Energy Ethics.
 The Centre is truly interdisciplinary in its ethos, vision, and scope, bringing together researchers across the Arts, Humanities, Social and Natural Sciences to create an inspiring dynamic and inclusive research environment in which to pursue issues of energy ethics.

 - Energy Inequalities and Climate Responsibilities: introduces energy ethics through an analytical approach that investigates how energy practices are informed by our individual and collective understandings of ethics.

 - Energy Sciences: introduces the scientific approaches to energy that share a fundamental focus on quantitative methods, observation and experimentation.